cozy/cozy-guidelines/README.md

 ## Encrypted variables

-All encrypted variables must be set in `.travis.yml` not in Travis web interface.
+All encrypted variables must be set in `.travis.yml` not in the Travis web interface.
 They should be preceded by the command to regenerate them.
 This makes regenerating the variables easy and all the build information is versionned and peer-reviewed.